 - 4 fresh bay leaves or 2 dried

-- 1 teaspoon of hot sauce ie, Tobasco, Crystals, or our favorite: Louisiana
+- 1 tsp hot sauce ie, Tobasco, Crystals, or our favorite: Louisiana

 - 1 cup long-grain white rice